(A). Geographic tongue

 Now look at the image.
 Can you see some “smooth” patches on different parts of the tongue (not the middle area)?
 This is an indication for geographic tongue.
 I hope this all makes sense!
-There are so many conditions to review for the dental assisting board exam (CDA®, NELDA®, DANB®), so take the time to make flashcards with the keywords you need to know for each condition.
-You can also use SmarterDA to see the summary of oral pathology and matching images.
+There are so many conditions to review for the dental hygiene board exam (NDBHE/NDHCE, and CSCE), so take the time to make flashcards with the summary of oral pathology and matching images.

 Believe in yourself and keep being amazing!
 StudentRDH is here for you!